-- The individuals responsible for the repayment of the overpayment shall be provided with written not of overpayment upon establishment.
-The written notice of overpayment shall be sent to the Department's last known address of the - The written notice of overpayment shall be sent to the Department's last known address of the individuals, by U.S. Postal Service first class mail and be considered as received upon being sent. - The written notice of overpayment shall contain: - Name(s) of the individual(s) responsible for repayment - Last known address of the individual - · Amount of the overpayment - Period of the overpayment - The overpayment will be considered payable in full thirty (30)days from the date of the notice - · Explanation of why the overpayment occurred - Responsibility for repayment by recovery through Child Care Provider payment reduction - Responsibility for repayment when billed - Responsibility for repayment through Maine Revenue Services Tax Setoff - · Hearing Rights and Appeal Rights - Selection of repayment method as outlined in 12.08. - If the Child Care Provider is solely responsible for repaying the overpayment, the Parent shall be notified in advance of the proposed change in benefits and that the Child Care Provider cannot hold the Parent responsible for paying the difference.
+- If the Child Care Provider is responsible for the error, the Child Care Provider shall repay overpayment. - If the Child Care Provider is responsible for the overpayment and recovery is initiated by the monthly Child Care Subsidy benefits, the Child Care Provider shall not require the household to pay the difference by increasing charges for children subsidized by the Department to compensate for the loss of income due to the recovery of an overpayment. - The individuals responsible for the repayment of the overpayment shall be provided with written notice of overpayment upon establishment. - The written notice of overpayment shall be sent to the Department's last known address individuals, by U.S. Postal Service first class mail and be considered as received upon being sent. - The written notice of overpayment shall contain: - Name(s) of the individual(s) responsible for repayment - · Last known address of the individual - Amount of the overpayment - Period of the overpayment - The overpayment will be considered payable in full thirty (30) days from the date of the notice - · Explanation of why the overpayment occurred - Responsibility for repayment by recovery through Child Care Provider payment reduction - Responsibility for repayment when billed - Responsibility for repayment through Maine Revenue Services Tax Setoff - · Hearing Rights and Appeal Rights - Selection of repayment method as outlined in 12.08. - If the Child Care Provider is solely responsible for repaying the overpayment, the Parent shall be notified in advance of the proposed change in benefits and that the Child Care Provider cannot hold the Parent responsible for paying the difference.